dotnet/docs-maui/docs/user-interface/controls/searchbar.md

 # SearchBar

 The .NET Multi-platform App UI (.NET MAUI) `SearchBar` is a user input control used to initiating a search.
 The `SearchBar` control supports placeholder text, query input, search execution, and cancellation.
-The following iOS screenshot shows a `SearchBar` query with results displayed in a `ListView`:
+The following iOS screenshot shows a `SearchBar` query with results displayed in a <xref:Microsoft.Maui.Controls.ListView>:

 :::image type="content" source="media/searchbar/searchbar.png" alt-text="Screenshot of a SearchBar.":::